15. 9. – 10. 11.2024

 Please reserve via: reservation@m-bassy.org

-The project is funded by the Elbkulturfonds by the Ministry of Culture and Media Hamburg, Fonds Soziokultur from funds of the Federal Government Commissioner for Culture and the Media, Norddeutsche Stiftung für Umwelt und Entwicklung from proceeds of the BINGO!
-Umweltlotterie and Postcode Lotterie.
+The project is funded by the Elbkulturfonds by the Ministry of Culture and Media Hamburg, Fonds Soziokultur from funds of the Federal Government Commissioner for Culture and the Media, Norddeutsche Stiftung für Umwelt und Entwicklung from proceeds of of the BINGO!
+Die Umweltlotterie and Postcode Lotterie.